 Traditional Retirement

-Still, nearly 40% of Americans want to retire before they reach age 55, according to a survey from Hearts & Wallets.
 Online calculators and budgeting tools can help you determine when you can retire—and are customizable to your exact retirement goals and specifications.

 Financial Independence Retire Early: Pros and Cons

 Although financial independence and early retirement are undoubtedly appealing, getting there isn’t all sunshine and rainbows.
-There are both strong benefits and drawbacks to this financial approach that investors should weigh before undertaking the F.I.R.E. strategy.
+There are both strong benefits and drawbacks to this financial approach that individuals should weigh before undertaking the F.I.R.E. strategy.

 Pros of the F.I.R.E.
 Approach